This may be the best Thailand eSIM for travelers [My review]

 If you are an iPhone user, you can take advantage of their direct eSIM install feature that allows you to download the eSIM right from their iOS app without a QR code.
 (I don't think any other resellers support this direct install method.)

-*This may come to Android too but not yet at the time of writing.
+*This may come to Android too but not yet at the time of this writing.

 Other reseller options